FrenzyExists/Solve-The-Crime/README.md

 ## Sounds cool n all, but how can I run this?
 * At the moment you could manually compile the java code and run the `Main` wrapper in bash, but it is prefered if its done from an IDE such as [IntelliJ](https://www.jetbrains.com/idea/)
-* After the project is compiled move to the directory where `solve.sh` is located
+* After the project is compiled, move to the directory where `solve.sh` is located
 * Then type the following:

 ```chmod x+ solve.sh```